jrang188/alpine/content/posts/cloud_native_haiti.md

-Users, Equipment, Messages, etc. Therefore, it is evident that this project uses the monolithic architecture, where an application is developed as a single unit, is self-contained, and each component is tightly coupled with each other.:br
+Users, Equipment, Messages, etc. Therefore, it is evident that this project uses the monolithic architecture, where an application is developed as a single unit, is self-contained, and each component is tightly coupled with each other.\:br
 The decision to create a monolithic MERN stack application makes it easy for developers to prototype it quickly when it was first developed.
 For a small team that regularly changes and since the project has a small